You’ve started collecting emails for the launch of your online shop and now you’re ready to create your online shop on

 Many free eCommerce plugins offer premium add-ons that help make the shopping experience a little bit easier for your customers.
 These can include offering multiple ways to pay, streamlining the checkout process, or offering multiple rates of shipping.

 Whether you are selling physical products or digital products, WordPress is a great platform to host your online shop.
 With the various different plugins and extensions, your specific needs for your shop are bound to be possible.

-Looking for the perfect new theme for your eCommerce shop?
-Check out our Samantha theme that comes built and ready for you to install your eCommerce shop!
+Looking for the perfect new theme for your online shop?
+Check out ChicShop, our WordPress theme built for online shop owners!